fastwow/threadsign/docs/PRD.md

 ### High-Level Solution
 ThreadSign is a SaaS that uses **Reddit discussion data** (currently mocked during MVP development) to monitor selected, problem-heavy subreddits.
 The system periodically ingests discussion threads, extracts pain signals, and uses an LLM to generate **concise product ideas with a simplified viability score**.
 Users consume these ideas via a web feed and optional email updates.

-> **Implementation Note:** During MVP development, mocked Reddit data is used temporarily.
+> **Implementation Note:** During MVP development, Reddit posts are generated using an LLM-based mock generator rather than fetched from the Reddit API.
+The current mock implementation is scoped to Developer Tools topic and /startups subreddit.
 Access to the official Reddit API requires submitting and waiting for approval of an application form.
 This is an implementation detail only—the product flow, features, and UX are designed to work identically with real Reddit API data once approved.
 Mocked data does not represent a product limitation.

 ### Target Users
 - Beginner founders